 The updated park grounds and riverfront now feature new biking and walking paths along greenways.
 Along the river front, visitors have the option to enjoy a riverboat cruise on the Mississippi River.
 Take the scenic one hour tour and learn about the Gateway Arch and the importance of St. Louis and the Mississippi River.
 There’s also a two hour dinner cruise and themed cruises throughout the year.

-St. Louis’ Union Station is being transformed from the train station turned shopping mall, in to a state of the art aquarium and entertainment center!
-This gorgeous property will re-open later this year as the St. Louis Aquarium at Union Station, boasting six galleries, including “Shark Canyon,” foodie influenced restaurants, animal encounters, behind the scenes access, a multi-level ropes course, an observation wheel and experiences you only read about, the St. Louis Aquarium opening is highly anticipated by everyone!
+St. Louis’ Union Station has been transformed from a train station turned shopping mall, in to a state of the art aquarium and entertainment center!
+This gorgeous property is welcoming people from all over to the brand new St. Louis Aquarium at Union Station.
+With six galleries, including “Shark Canyon,” foodie influenced restaurants, animal encounters, behind the scenes access, a multi-level ropes course, an observation wheel and experiences you only read about, the St. Louis Aquarium is the coolest place to be.

 Union Station Fire and Water Show